BWoodfork/scala-tic-tac-toe/README.md

 `git clone this repository`

 ###Boot Up The SBT build tool
-From the console, in the root directory of `/game-thingy`, boot up SBT from console with the command `sbt`
+From the console, cd into the root directory of `/game-thingy`

+Boot up SBT:

+`sbt`

 ###Run Tic-Tac-Toe Game
-Once SBT is running, enter one of these commands from within the SBT console window:
+After SBT has booted up.
+To play a game, simply enter `run` (while in the SBT console window) followed by the number of players and the player tokens.

+Example Commands:

-Enter the command: `run 1` [To play against the unbeatable AI]
+`run 1 o x` [To play against the unbeatable AI]

-Enter the command: `run 2` [To play a human vs human game]
+`run 2 o x` [To play a human vs human game]

+The first token has the first move.
+You substitute the `x` or `o` tokens with any other letters you wish as well.

 ###Run Unit Tests

-While SBT is running, enter the command `test`, from SBT's console window.
+Boot up SBT (if it isn't running already):

+`sbt`

+Run Specs:

+`test`

 To run specs in Intellij, right click on the `test/scala` directory and click `Run Scalatests`.